mautic/mautic-community-handbook/pages/09.education-team/chapter.md

    * #### Style Guide

-     * [The Mautic Style Guide](https://docs.mautic.org/en/contributing/style-guide) recommends best practices that aims to bring about a consistent style, voice, and tone across all documentation
+     * [The Mautic Style Guide][The Mautic Style Guide]recommends best practices that aims to bring about a consistent style, voice, and tone across all documentation
      * Any Technical Writer (or other contributor) can make suggestions for documentation style updates

  ### Educational blog content

   * Curating and writing content to be used in the community blog
-  * Cuarting and writing how-to articles, tutorials for [Mautic Knowledgebase](https://kb.mautic.org)
+  * Cuarting and writing how-to articles, tutorials for [Mautic Knowledgebase][Knowledgebase]

  ### Mautic app (and website/marketing?) internationalization